arvimal/Python-Back-to-basics/README.md

 #### 2.3.1.
 Creating a custom namespace

-Creating a custom name-space can help in understanding the concept better.
+Creating a custom name-space can help in understanding the concept of namespaces better.

 In Python v3.3, the `types` module include a class named `SimpleNamespace` which provides a clean namespace to play with.